-Vitamin D provides many essential benefits for bones, muscles, nerves and the immune system.
-When vitamin D is deficient, the body will experience instability that the sufferer can easily mistake for a minor illness.
+Vitamin D offers many essential benefits for bones, muscles, nerves, and the immune system.
+When there is a vitamin D deficiency, the body may experience imbalances that are easily mistaken for minor illnesses.

-People at high risk of vitamin D deficiency are those who have little exposure to sunlight, such as those who work indoors all day, live in areas with little sunlight, or often cover up too much when going outside.
-In addition, people with dark skin, obesity, and liver and kidney disease are also susceptible to vitamin D deficiency, according to the health website Healthline (USA).
+People at high risk of vitamin D deficiency are those who have little exposure to sunlight, such as those who work indoors all day, live in areas with little sunlight or often cover up too much when going out.
+In addition, people with dark skin, obesity, liver and kidney disease are also susceptible to vitamin D deficiency, according to the health website Healthline (USA).

 Vitamin D deficiency can lead to the following health problems: